-The part-time DPhil programme considers applications from those who have already been awarded the MSc in Evidence-Based Health Care.
-Applications may also be considered from students with a master's in a related subject.
-The part-time DPhil regulations require a minimum of four years' study, though taking six years is more common.
+The DPhil programme applications from those who have already been awarded the MSc in Evidence-Based Health Care or a master's in a related subject.

 The DPhil follows on from the taught MSc in Evidence-Based Health Care (EBHC) and is overseen by the University's Continuing Education Board.
 Admission is through the Department for Continuing Education.

-Supervision is arranged to suit your DPhil topic and may involve staff from within the Medical Sciences Division as well as co-supervision with members of the Evidence-Based network.
+Supervision is arranged to suit your DPhil topic and usually involves staff staff attached to the Centre for Evidence-Based Medicine.
+It may also involve other staff from within the Medical Sciences Division as well as co-supervision with members of the Evidence-Based network.

 The part-time DPhil is part of the Evidence-Based Health Care Programme, which is jointly run with the Centre for Evidence-Based Medicine in the Nuffield Department of Primary Health Care Sciences.
 The programme also works closely with the Centres of Evidence-Based Nursing, Evidence-Based Mental Health, and Evidence-Based Dentistry.
 You have access to the full range of Oxford's library and computing facilities.

 The University's DPhil regulations normally require a minimum of four years' part-time study, equivalent to two years' full-time, up to a maximum of eight years part-time study.
 Research students are required to attend Oxford in person for a minimum of 30 days each year.

 If you are a research student you may be required to undertake appropriate research training provided within the department.
 In addition, you will be strongly encouraged to participate in seminars and informal meetings with staff and other researchers.
 The major commitment of your time will be to individual study and research.

 If you are a research student you are also a member of the University with one of two statuses, depending on the stage of your research - Probationer Research Students (PRS) status, or DPhil student status.